ceres-solver/ceres-solver/docs/source/nnls_covariance.rst

 ================

-In structure from motion (3D reconstruction) problems, the reconstruction is ambiguous upto a similarity transform.
+In structure from motion (3D reconstruction) problems, the reconstruction is ambiguous up to a similarity transform.
 This is known as a *Gauge Ambiguity*.
 Handling Gauges correctly requires the use of SVD or custom inversion algorithms.
 For small problems the user can use the dense algorithm.
 For more details see the work of